- Preston, S.D., Kringelbach, M., Knutson, B. (eds.) (in press). The Interdisciplinary Science of Consumption., The MIT Press, Cambridge, MA.

-- Hauser, D. J., Preston, S. D., Stansfield, R. B. (in press).
+- Hauser, D. J., Preston, S. D., Stansfield, R. B. (2013, December 23).
 Altruism in the wild: When affiliative motives to help positive people overtake empathic motives to help the distressed.
 Journal of Experimental Psychology: General.
+Advance online publication. doi: 10.1037/a0035464

 Keywords: altruism, prosocial behavior, evolution, social affiliation, empathy